channingjou/arQive-frontend/README.md

 This is the working front-end repo for The ArQive
 DO NOT use the front-end in GlobalTraqs repo.

-Project overview:
+## Project overview:

 This repo is pretty much working out of the box

 Please check Discord for .env file info

+Place .env file in the main ArQive directory with environment variables for either the Globaltraqs dev server or local Globaltraqs

+Check the GlobalTraqs repo for detailed steps in setting up backend (WIP)

 ## Available Scripts